Neuravoid/Libft/README.md

 7. **ft_lstmap** - Creates a new list by applying a function to each node in an existing list.
 8. **ft_lstnew** - Creates a new linked list node.
 9. **ft_lstsize** - Returns the number of nodes in the linked list.

+Note: This project is private and shared solely for evaluation purposes.
+Unauthorized use, duplication, or distribution is strictly prohibited.